Peter

 Normal

-2026New feature film role that keeps him active in the current theatrical and streaming cycle.
+2026New feature film role that keeps him active in the current theatrical and streaming cycle, with significant press coverage.

 Assassin's Creed Shadows